You are here:

 Dysphasia

-Dysphasia (or aphasia) is the medical term for difficulty in finding the right words or forming sentences.
-In multiple sclerosis this is caused by disruptions in the various parts of the brain that control thought, short-term memory, verbal fluency or attention.
-The symptom in MS is usually about recalling the correct words when they are needed at a particular moment rather than the permanent loss of knowledge.
+Dysphasia, also known as aphasia, is the medical term for difficulty in understanding and producing language.
+In multiple sclerosis this is caused by disruptions in the parts of the brain that control your thought, short-term memory, verbal fluency or attention.

-A speech and language therapist can sometimes help find ways to manage the problems this symptom may cause.
-It is also covered by the Staying Smart website.
+A speech and language therapist can sometimes help you find ways to manage the problems this symptom may cause.

 Find out more